dtaubaso/dtaubaso/README.md

 - 👋 Hi, I’m Damian Taubaso.
 I work doing SEO.
 - 👀 I’m interested in Analytics and Data Science.
-- 🌱 I’m currently learning Python.
+- 🌱 I’ve been working on Python scripts for the last two years or so, and I'm currently learning JavaScript.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/dtaubaso/).

 <!---